Skip to main content

 • Cloud-based: all Map Matching API methods are available through public 2GIS endpoints.

-• On-Premise: all Map Matching API methods are available when the 2GIS API platform is installed in a private network.
-For more information, see the API platform for server.
+• On-Premise: all Map Matching API methods are available when the 2GIS API Platform is installed in a private network.
+For more information, see the API Platform for server.